 Membership of EFMD represents an ideal opportunity for schools and companies with an international strategy, who are looking to connect and engage with other leading schools and companies around the world.
 Successful application to the EFMD is the first step on the road to the prestigious EQUIS accreditation.

 The Sobey School of Business is proud to be a signatory to the PRME initiative.
 The Principles for Responsible Management Education provide a framework for academic institutions to advance the broader cause of corporate social responsibility and incorporate universal values into curricula and research.
 As a framework, the PRME initiative is meant to guide a school’s effort to continuously improve curricula and research with regard to issues of corporate citizenship and sustainability.
 The PRME are not a substitute for existing accreditation and quality assurance systems.

 The initiative was developed by an international task force of university presidents, deans, and official representatives of leading business schools.
 It was co-convened by the United Nations Global Compact, the Association to Advance Collegiate Schools of Business (AACSB International), the European Foundation for Management Development (EFMD), the Aspen Institute’s Business and Society Program, the European Academy for Business in Society (EABIS), the Globally Responsible Leadership Initiative (GRLI) and Net Impact.

-The Sobey School has just submitted a first report detailing the ways we have incorporated the principles of PRME into our curriculum, research, and daily work.
+The Sobey School reports annually on the ways we have incorporated the principles of PRME into our curriculum, research, and daily work.